githubnali/nalin-devTinder/homeWork.md

 - Create POST /signup  API to add  data into database
 - Push some documents using API calls from postman
 - Error Handling using try, catch

+EP:07
+- JS Object vs JSON Object
+- add the express.json() milldleware to your app
+- make your signup API  dynamci to receieve data from the end user